casey-means/algorithms/README.md

 # algorithms
-Repo for an my own algorithm encyclopedia
+Repo for my own algorithm encyclopedia.

+To Do: fuzzy search, binary trees